prometheusresearch/baseline-codebase/src/rex.instrument/test/test_ctl.rst

     Options:
       --require=PACKAGE        : include an additional parameter
       --set=PARAM=VALUE        : set a configuration parameter
+      --context=PARAM=VALUE    : the additional parameters to pass to the RexAcquire API implementations to create/save objects to the data store
       --version=VERSION        : the version to store the InstrumentVersion as; if not specified, one will be calculated --title=TITLE            : the title to give the Instrument, if one is being created; if not specified, the instrument UID will be used
       --published-by=NAME      : the name to record as the publisher of the InstrumentVersion; if not specified, the username of the executing user will be used